kolypto/nodejs-miracle/README.md

 ```

 #### `removeResource(resources)`
-Remove defined resource[s] along with their grants and permissions.
+Remove resource[s] along with their grants and permissions.

 * `resources`: resource[s] to remove.